adilmuhammad6422/raspberrypi-irobot/README.md

      sudo apt upgrade
      ```

-# How to SSH (remote connection) into your raspberry pi from your computer
+# How to SSH (remote connection) into your Raspberry Pi from your computer
 1. **Enable SSH**:
    - Open the Raspberry Pi Configuration tool from the Preferences menu.
    - Go to the Interfaces tab.